website logo

 For Mac OS

-Back to the open connection in Cyberduck as we referenced above in Using CyberDuck with Storj - macOS you now have all the information you need to send files to your Storj DCS network.
+Back to the open connection in Cyberduck as we referenced above in Cyberduck you now have all the information you need to send files to your Storj network.

 Close the modal window and click the modified bookmark.

-If you’ve added in your S3 Gateway Credentials properly, you’ll see your Storj DCS buckets and you can now drag and drop files to your Storj DCS network seamlessly and easily via the Cyberduck GUI.
+If you’ve added your S3 Gateway Credentials properly, you’ll see your Storj buckets, and you can now drag and drop files to your Storj network seamlessly and easily via the Cyberduck GUI.
 Congrats!